-Garage shelving and workbench combo-DIY.
-How we built our garage shelving and workbench for under $200
+Garage shelving and workbench.
+How we built our garage shelving and workbench with 4 shelves and an 8 foot workbench.

 Every month or so I get completely overwhelmed by stuff!
 We have baskets and bins to help curb the crazy.